miguelfondeur/personal-site/src/_content/work/musora.md

   [Vue.js, Alpine, AWS, Laravel, Tailwind, Sanity, NPM, Jest, Github, Docker]
 description: Music Education Platform.
 Home of Drumeo, Pianote, Guitareo, and Singeo.
 summary: |
   Musora is an online platform that provides comprehensive music education for piano, guitar, drums, and singing.
 It combines world-class teaching with interactive practice tools like speed control, looping, and progress tracking.
 Students can engage with a supportive community, receive live feedback, and refine their skills at their own pace in an immersive learning environment.
+As a musician myself, I took great joy in building features that provided value for other musicians and music lovers.
 accomplishments:
   [
     "Guitar Quest: Developed the marketing page and gamified learning experience, featuring an interactive map for learning guitar.",